jovami/isep-lapr4/docs/us_1001/README_ListUser.md

 ## Business rules

 - No business rules for this part of the US_1001.
+The only asked on this US is the printing of lists representing certain actors of the system.(Teachers,Students and Managers)

 ## Unit tests